scolladon/sfdx-git-delta/README.md

 > # move HEAD to the wanted past commit
 > $ git checkout <not-HEAD-commit-sha>
 > # You can omit --to, it will take "HEAD" as default value
-> $ sf sgd source delta --from "HEAD~1" --output changed-sources/ --generate-delta
+> $ sf sgd source delta --from "HEAD~1" --output-dir changed-sources/ --generate-delta
 > ```

 Then it is possible to deploy the `change-sources` folder using `force:source:deploy` command with `-p` parameter: